Analysis | Amy Coney Barrett’s 2017 confirmation hearing, analyzed

 Former senator Al Franken (D-Minn.) in 2017 pressed Barrett on her decision to speak to the Blackstone Legal Fellowship program, which is affiliated with ADF.
 The ADF is a conservative group which the Southern Poverty Law Center (SPLC) defined as a “hate group” for its views on LGBT rights.

-Conservatives have long argued that the SPLC’s classifications are overly broad and partisan, but Barrett seemed to distance herself somewhat from the decision to speak with the group.
+Conservatives have long argued the SPLC’s classifications are overly broad and partisan, but Barrett seemed to distance herself somewhat from the decision to speak with the group.

 “I actually wasn’t aware until I received the honorarium and saw the ADF on the check, or maybe when I saw an email and saw the signature line,” Barrett said.
 “But, yes, ADF is the organization that sponsors the Blackstone.”

-Barrett said she was familiar with people who had taken part in the Blackstone program before and that this gave her confidence in her decision to speak with the group.
+Barrett said she was familiar with people who had taken part in the Blackstone program before and this gave her confidence in her decision to speak with the group.
 But when pressed by Franken, she said she hadn’t fully researched ADF in advance.

 “Senator, I’m invited to give a lot of talks as a law professor, and it is not — I don’t know what all of ADF’s policy positions are,” Barrett said.
 “And it has never been my practice to investigate all of the policy positions of a group that invites me to speak.”